bjesus/wttrbar/README.md

 },
 ```

+## Icons dependencies
+These dependencies are optional but needed if you want to use different icons besides the default one
+- ttf-jetbrains-mono-nerd

 ## Old version

 This code is based on my [old Python gist](https://gist.github.com/bjesus/f8db49e1434433f78e5200dc403d58a3) that was used for the same purpose.